Multiresolution Adaptive Block-Coordinate Forward-Backward for Image Reconstruction: Introduction

 This adaptive strategy dynamically balances updates across scales, selecting coarse or fine components depending on the degradation type.
 As a result, the proposed method automatically adapts to varying blur and noise levels without relying on a predefined classical multilevel update schedule, thus making the proposed method a good choice in any degradation scenario.

-We demonstrate indeed through numerical experiments that, across a wide range of blur and noise regimes, the proposed strategy consistently matches or outperforms the best methods, whose performance are on the contrary heavily affected by the degradation type. \\
+We demonstrate indeed through numerical experiments that, across a wide range of blur and noise regimes, the proposed strategy consistently matches or outperforms the best methods, whose performance are on the contrary heavily affected by the degradation type. \MOD{Convergence guarantees for this heuristic scheme are left for future work.} \\

 \textbf{Notations} -- The Euclidean norm is denoted by $\|\cdot\|$.
 For a convex, proper, and lower semicontinuous function $g$, the proximal operator of $g$ is defined as $ \prox_{g}(z) := \argmin_{u \in \mathbb R^n} \left\{ g(u) + \frac{1}{2}\|u - z\|^2 \right\}. $ For a block-structured vector $w$, $w_i$ denotes its $i$-th block, while superscripts denote iterations indices.
 For a function $f : \mathbb R^n \to \mathbb{R}$, $\nabla f$ denotes its gradient when it exists and $\nabla_{w_i} f(w)$ denotes the partial gradient with respect to the block $w_i$.